 It’s time for your annual employee performance review, and your supervisor has sent out self-evaluations for everyone to complete.
 You’ve taken a deep breath and pushed back down that sudden burst of anxiety, but you still know this means you’ll have to look back over the past year and prove your worth to the company.
 Oh, and don’t forget to be humble.
 We got your back.
 Here are some annual performance review employee self evaluation examples.

 If this is all too much, don’t worry, you’ve got this.
 And we’re here to help.
 We’re going to walk you through each step with some annual performance review employee self evaluation examples to make it easy.
 That way, you can go home today without stopping by the grocers to pick up a tub of comfort ice cream and a bottle of emotional support wine.
+Download the ebook, “The Skeptics Guide to Performance Management“ and get started on improving your performance management process.

 Do Some Prep-Work